bigcommerce/dev-docs/docs/api-docs/store-logs/store-logs.md

 ### Filter by type

 To filter the entries by type, use the `type` query parameter.
 Examples of log type include `general`, `payment`, and `shipping`.
-For a complete list of log types, consult the [API endpoint reference](/api-reference/store-management/store-logs/system-logs/get-system-logs).
+For a list of log types, consult the [API endpoint reference](/api-reference/store-management/store-logs/system-logs/get-system-logs).
 The following example requests `design`-type entries:

 <!--
 type: tab